Hayes, Hillingdon: Buses

+Road

+The town is close to junctions 3 and 4 of the M4 motorway.
+The A312 is the main north–south route.
+The A4020 Uxbridge Road is the main west–east route passing directly through Hayes.

+Water

+The Grand Union Canal runs through Hayes.
+Travellers by boat may moor at Hayes and take advantage of local amenities.
+Shops include branches of: Sainsbury's, Tesco, Iceland, Asda, Lidl, Greggs, Boots, and WHSmith).

 In popular culture

 Film

 Galton and Simpson-scripted comedy The Bargee (1964) stars Harry H. Corbett and Ronnie Barker as boatmen operating a canal-boat along the Bull's Bridge, Hayes section of the Grand Union Canal.

-Director Ken Loach's first feature film Poor Cow (1967) – a noted example of kitchen sink drama starring Carol White and Terence Stamp – was filmed partly in Hayes.
+Poor Cow (1967) – a noted example of kitchen sink drama starring Carol White and Terence Stamp – was filmed partly in Hayes.

 The Beatles' 1967 film Magical Mystery Tour followed the band and their entourage on a surreal musical journey.
 Hayes is not listed among the featured locations, but the town's name features throughout.
 The famous Magical Mystery Tour coach – a Plaxton-bodied Panorama 1, based on the six-wheeled Bedford VAL 14 chassis, registered URO 913E and painted yellow and blue with psychedelic logos – was chartered by EMI from Fox Coaches of Hayes, who purchased the vehicle new in March 1967.
 The firm's name – "Fox of Hayes" – is visible throughout the film, above the coach's licence-plate.

 Parts of Chocolat (2000), starring Juliette Binoche and Johnny Depp, were filmed in Barra Hall, Hayes.

 The scene in Bend It Like Beckham (2002) where Jess (Parminder Nagra) meets Juliette (Keira Knightley) was filmed in Barra Hall Park, Hayes; the Hounslow Harriers' practice pitch in the film is the nearby old Yeading Football Club pitch.

 The Sheraton Hotel on Bath Road, Hayes features in four films: Otto Preminger's final film, The Human Factor (1979) starring Richard Attenborough, Michael Caine spy thriller The Whistle Blower (1986), director Ridley Scott's thriller The Counsellor (2013), and crime drama The Infiltrator (2016) starring Bryan Cranston.

 Marvel superhero film Thor: The Dark World (2013) includes scenes filmed on the site of the old EMI complex on Blyth Road, Hayes.

-Brad Pitt caused a stir in Hayes in November 2012 when filming scenes for horror film World War Z (2013) at locations off Hayes End Road; the actor reportedly dined at Tommy Flynn’s Bar and Diner, on Wood End Green Road.
+Brad Pitt caused a stir in Hayes in November 2012 when filming scenes for horror film World War Z (2013) at locations off Hayes End Road; the actor reportedly dined at Tommy Flynn's Bar and Diner (formerly the Queen's Head & The Grange; closed 2015), on Wood End Green Road.

-Keira Knightley returned to Hayes to co-star with Benedict Cumberbatch in British-American thriller The Imitation Game (2014), filmed at the town's West London Film Studios.
+Keira Knightley returned to Hayes to co-star with Benedict Cumberbatch in The Imitation Game (2014), filmed at the town's West London Film Studios.

+Colin Firth came to Hayes to make The Mercy (2017), studio-set scenes of which were filmed at West London Film Studios.

+Judy Garland biographical film Judy (2019), with Renée Zellweger, was made at the town's West London Film Studios.

 Comedians Freddie Starr (1993), Frank Carson (1993), and Mike Reid (1993) & (1998) have issued on video and DVD performances filmed at Hayes's Beck Theatre.